abworrall/glassware/README.md

 smart speaker destination that your Spotify account can play to, via their Spotify Connect API.

-This should be a one-time operation, but **you may need to repeat it from time to time**, because Spotify Connect seems pretty flakey, and gets confused when you use your spotify account to play music on your phone or whatever.
+This should be a one-time operation.

 ### Pi: spotify login